abhisheknair10/GPS-Implementation-IoT/README.md

 - Send the GPS coordinates data to a server hosted on the cloud
 - Serve workout data to a Run Analysis website

-A demonstration of the working system is available [here](https://github.com/abhisheknair10/GPS-Implementation-IoT/blob/main/LA2/Demonstration%20video.mp4).

 # 1. GPS Module

 ## 1.1.
 Adafruit GPS FeatherWing